alfredoUcar/cubox/README.md

 ## Cubox

-3D variant of the classic game oxxo
+3D variant of the classic tic-tac-toe game